HiDoYa/face-combiner/README.md

 # face-combiner

-Combines faces in silly ways using uploaded images.
+Description: A web app that combines faces in silly ways using uploaded images.